garyconnelly1/TheoryOfAlgorithms-SHA256Project/README.md

-# ReadMe document for TheoryOfAlgorithms-SHA256Project
+# TheoryOfAlgorithms-SHA256Project
+## Download and Run: